karthickal/posit-oediv/README.md

   * played locally
   * streamed/played via an app

-* Expose the Google Shopping Ads data as an API so that we can display products for sale to users.
+* Access to the Google Shopping Ads data as an API so that we can display products for sale to users.
 This will help us become globally available instantly by eliminating the need to partner with e-commerce vendors independently.
-* Engineering Mentorship to improve detections under occlusions and other complexities
+* Engineering Mentorship to improve detections under occlusions, different viewpoints and other complexities

 ## About Us